Ashwoq/E-Learning/README.md

 # E-Learning

-As a team(2) we developed a front end webpage for a college project
+As a team(2) we developed our 1st front end webpage.

 ## Project